-Routing & Switching II Prerequisite: ITN 310
+Routing & Switching II

-Students may receive credit for either the ITN 310-311 or sequence or ITN 312 but not both.

-This course focuses on the skills you will need to install, administer and troubleshoot small to medium-sized enterprise branch networks.
+Students may receive credit for either the ITN 310-311 sequence or ITN 312 but not both.
+This course focuses on the skills you will need to install, administer, and troubleshoot small to medium-sized enterprise branch networks.
 You will focus on utilizing LAN switching, IP routing and services, as well as a variety of LAN and WAN technologies.
-This class takes the background knowledge and skills acquired in ITN312 and builds on it here to complete the Cisco ICND2 and prepare you for the CCNA certfication.
+This class takes the background knowledge and skills acquired in ITN 312 and builds on it here to complete the Cisco ICND2 and prepare you for the CCNA certification.
 This course centers on the material from Cisco's ICND2 Certification Exam.